-The individuals who have been selected prior to January 22, 2020 to serve as Arconic Corporation's named executive officers (i.e., its principal executive officer, principal financial officer and three other most highly compensated executive officers) are listed below.
+The individuals who have been selected prior to February 7, 2020 to serve as Arconic Corporation's executive officers are listed below.

-1. Timothy D. Myers is expected to serve as Arconic Corporation's Chief Executive Officer commencing upon the separation.
-Mr. Myers will continue to hold his current role of Executive Vice President and Group President, Global Rolled Products and Transportation and Construction Solutions until the separation.
+- 1. Timothy D. Myers is expected to serve as Arconic Corporation's Chief Executive Officer commencing upon the separation.
+Mr. Myers will continue to hold his current role of Executive Vice President and Group President, Global Rolled Products and Transportation and Construction Solutions until the separation. - 2.
+Erick R. Asmussen is expected to serve as Chief Financial Officer of Arconic Corporation commencing upon the separation. - 3.
+Diana C. Toman is expected to serve as Chief Legal Officer of Arconic Corporation commencing upon the separation. - 4.
+Mary Zik is expected to serve as Arconic Corporation's Controller, commencing upon the separation.
+Ms. Zik will continue to hold her current role of Assistant Controller until the separation.